HSon-2004/myCTFchallenges/README.md

 # myCTFchallenges
-Here some challenges I created for BKISC CTF
+Here are some challenges I created for BKISC CTF